PeptideFox

 • Likely meaning: The architectural work has hit the protocol's energy envelope.
 GHK-Cu remodeling and inflammatory resolution both draw on NAD+ for energy, redox control, and DNA repair.

-• Move: Add NAD+ or tighten recovery support.
-Do not escalate the GLOW/KLOW dose.
+• Move: NAD+ or tighter recovery support, not an escalated GLOW/KLOW dose.

 Reactive skin emerges on GLOW